Justifying the decision to replace your current ERP system

 Analysis should take the form of;

-Quantitative data (i.e. measurable data, including the cost of the software, implementation, training, support, maintenance, hardware requierments etc) and,
+- Quantitative data (i.e. measurable data, including the cost of the software, implementation, training, support, maintenance, hardware requirements etc) and,

-Qualitative data (i.e. data with a high degree of subjectivity - difficult to quantify but still an important variable – including the benefits gained from ease of use, access to a seamless flow of accurate, real-time information, targeted marketing campaigns or a structured telesales campaign etc).
+- Qualitative data (i.e. data with a high degree of subjectivity - difficult to quantify but still an important variable – including the benefits gained from ease of use, time saved, access to a seamless flow of accurate, real-time information, having a mobile workforce or even a truer picture of where your business is at etc).

 To sum up…